Norwegian version

 Abstract

-Data can often be represented in the form of matrices and higher-order tensors, i.e. multiway arrays.
-EEG imaging data, for example, can be organized as a three-way tensor with modes subjects, time and electrodes.
-Coupled matrix and tensor factorizations which model each data set as a sum of low-rank components, are an effective approach for the joint analysis of such data sets and can be used to extract interpretable latent patterns that give insight into the underlying processes generating the data.
+Data is often represented as matrices and higher-order tensors.
+EEG data, for instance, can be organized as a three-way tensor with modes for subjects, time, and electrodes.
+Coupled matrix and tensor factorizations, which model each data set as a sum of low-rank components, are effective for joint analysis and can reveal latent patterns.